surf-react/surf-react.github.io/pages/adam.md

 ### Past

-- Endowment fund of Palacký Univeristy Olomouc funded the 3-month internship at TTU.
+- Endowment fund of Palacký University Olomouc funded the 3-month internship at TTU.

 ## Short CV